-Aaron’s and Howling Wolf Productions’ other work includes writing, directing and starring in projects for Warner Brothers, writing a theatrical film for The Walt Disney Studios, a documentary for DreamWorks and co-hosting and co-directing sports shows on the Dodgers and Clippers for Cox TV.
-Wolf has also done documentaries for The Museum of Tolerance and Jewish World Watch, and commercials for software giant Adobe, Lucky Brand, Microsoft, youth soccer program Super Soccer Stars and Landmark College.
-He has directed indie pilots, including a partnered pilot with animation studio Six Point Harness, a film for the University of Southern California and worked with David Talbert on the screenplay for the Fox Searchlight feature, Baggage Claim.
+Aaron and Howling Wolf Productions’ other work includes writing, directing and starring in projects for Warner Brothers, writing a theatrical film for The Walt Disney Studios, a documentary for DreamWorks and co-hosting a sports show on the Dodgers and Clippers for Cox TV.
+Wolf has directed documentaries for The Museum of Tolerance and Jewish World Watch, and commercials for software giant Adobe, Lucky Brand, Landmark College and Microsoft.
+He has directed TV pilots, including a partnered pilot with animation studio Six Point Harness, a film for the University of Southern California and worked with David Talbert on the screenplay for the Fox Searchlight feature, Baggage Claim.

 Wolf is in pre-production on the comedy LD University and its companion documentary (We Are All) disAbled, drawing from his personal experiences to tackle the urgent topic of learning disabilities and education.